 This type of fencing is made from two or more steel wires twisted together, with short pieces of sharp-pointed wires woven into the fencing at regular intervals.

-There are several different styles of barbed wire fencing.
-You can see a photo of barbed wire here.
+There are thousands of different styles of barbed wire fencing, according to the National Cowboy and Western Heritage Museum in Okahoma City.
+You can see a photo of a common type of barbed wire here.

-Don't even think that barbed wire fencing will keep goats in.
+But don't even think that barbed wire fencing will keep goats in their pen.
 If a goat can get her head between the wires she'll keep going, tearing up her ears and her udder on the way out.

 My neighbor up the road tried to keep his goats in with a 12-strand barbed wire fence - that's twelve parallel wires about three inches apart.
+Basically it was a wall of barb wire.
 My neighbor did not succeed.

 Welded wire fencing